 A: Only if you’re fine with spending $$$ for First Class travel.

-For most people, the British Airways Travel Together Ticket isn’t going to be a perk that’s worth going out of their way to get.
+For most people, the British Airways Travel Together Ticket isn’t going to be a perk that’s worth going out of their way to get (though it’s now easier if you earn the signup bonus, more on that below).
 But for some people, it can save them a lot of cash & Avios.
 Let me explain.

 What is the British Airways Airways Visa Travel Together Ticket?